 - Sharing the products involves teaching others how to use natural methods to take care of themselves and their families.

 - They make the best essential oils I’ve ever used and I get a good discount.

-This isn’t a ploy to persuade you to join my team, but a reminder to find a company that’s in line with your values.
+This isn’t a ploy to persuade you to join my tribe, but a reminder to find a company that’s in line with your values.
 Don’t be swayed by promises of 5 figures a month – it’ll be difficult to sell anything if you don’t believe in the company.

 If you have amazing photography skills, can make a house sparkle using “green” cleaning supplies or enjoy helping others simplify and organize, you could have a service-based business.